pyllyukko/harden.yml/README.md

 * :wood::eyes: Consider installing and configuring Logwatch
 * Customize the firewall to suit your needs
     * :globe_with_meridians: You can use [Nftables geoip script](https://github.com/pvxe/nftables-geoip) to block certain parts of the world (see also [GeoIP matching](https://wiki.nftables.org/wiki-nftables/index.php/GeoIP_matching))
+* Run `journalctl --setup-keys` to generate a new key pair for Forward Secure Sealing (FSS)

 ### Tags